LukeManiac/Super-Mario-Bros./README.md

 - **Multiplayer Support**: Support for up to 4 players.
 - **Event System**: Manage user input and events from both keyboard and gamepad.
 - **Fade Effects**: Transition effects for a smoother experience.
-- **Settings Persistence**: Save settings like volume, controls, and other preferences.
+- **Settings Persistence**: Save settings like volume, controls and other preferences.
+- **Nitpicks**: Modify graphics, mechanics and many stuff.

 ## Installation